Page High School Handbook

 Denial of Motor Vehicle License (TCA 49-6-3017)

 This recent state law applies to all persons 15-17 years of age and requires suspension action be taken in regards to persons who do not have a driver’s license as well as those that are licensed.
-The law requires that students be enrolled and making “satisfactory academic progress” in a secondary school.
+The law requires that students be enrolled and make “satisfactory academic progress” in a secondary school.
 As used in this law, “satisfactory academic progress” is defined as making a passing grade in at least three full unit subjects or their equivalency at the conclusion of any regular school semester, and accumulating fewer than 15 unexcused absences.
-A student who fails to maintain “satisfactory academic progress,” based on end of semester grading, may not be considered to be in compliance until the student makes a passing grade in at least three full unit subjects or their equivalency at the conclusion of any subsequent grading period.
+A student who fails to maintain “satisfactory academic progress,” based on end of semester grading, may not be considered to be in compliance until the student gets a passing grade in at least three full unit subjects or their equivalency at the conclusion of any subsequent grading period.